Migracode-Barcelona/old-syllabus-contents/others/lesson0.md

 </div>

 Demo of Ubuntu:
-- The fiendly Desktop
+- The friendly Desktop
-- The filesystem: we can navigate through folders and files using File Manager
+- The filesystem: navigate through folders and files using File Manager
 - Ubuntu software: a tool to install software easily

 ## The Command Line

-The **Command Line**, also knows as **Bash**, **Terminal** or **Shell** (**Línea de Comandos** ó **Símbolo de sistema** in Spanish) is a way of controlling a computer based on a text interface.
+The **Command Line**, also knows as **Bash**, **Terminal** or **Shell** (**Línea de Comandos** ó **Símbolo de sistema** in Spanish) is a way of controlling a computer, based on a text interface.

 ![Ubuntu Bash](assets/lesson-0/ubuntu-bash.png)

-Ok, but why I should use it?
+Why should I use the command line/terminal?

-* Once you know the basics, will help you to interact with you computer faster
+* Once you know the basics, it helps you to interact with you computer faster
-* Some software for developers shold be used from a terminal
+* Some software for developers must always be used from a terminal
-* You have more control to the software
+* You have more control over the software
-* It allow to create scripts (list of commands) and automate manual tasks
+* It allows you to create scripts (lists of commands) and automate manual tasks
-* In movies they use it to be like a hacker
+* It is what hackers use in movies.

-### How do I use it on my computer?
+### How do I use the terminal on my computer?

-So now that you know what the terminal can do for you, how do you use it?
-Please find instructions for your operating system below.
+Here are the instructions for the three operating system:

 - MacOS: You can find the Terminal.app in your Applications, in the folder Utilities.
 An alternative way to open the Terminal is to search with Spotlight and type in “terminal”.
 Select the application called terminal and press the return key.
 This should open up an app with a black background.
 When you see your username followed by a dollar sign, you’re ready to start using the command line.
-- Linux: You can open Terminal by directly pressing [ctrl+alt+T] or you can search it up by clicking the “Dash” icon, typing in “terminal” in the search box, and opening the Terminal application.
-Again, this should open up an app with a black background.
+- Linux: You can open the Terminal by directly pressing [ctrl+alt+T] or you can search for it by clicking the dash (#) icon, typing in “terminal” in the search box, and opening the Terminal application.
+This should open up an app with a black background.
 When you see your username followed by a dollar sign, you’re ready to start using the command line.
-- Windows: Windows has its own **Command Prompt**, it is very similar to the Unix command line, but some commands are not exactly the same, find the main differences in this [link](https://enexdi.sciencesconf.org/data/pages/windows_vs_mac_commands_1.pdf).
-Because of these differences and with theobjective to learn UNIX commands, we can use the **Git Bash**.
-Go to the Windows "Start" button and search the program **Git Bash**, once you open it you will see a screen like this one:
+- Windows: Windows has its own **Command Prompt**.
+It is very similar to the Unix command line, but some commands are not exactly the same.
+For the main differences go to this [link](https://enexdi.sciencesconf.org/data/pages/windows_vs_mac_commands_1.pdf).
+Because of these differences, and because we want to learn UNIX commands, we use the **Git Bash**.
+Go to the Windows "Start" button and search the program **Git Bash**.
+When you open it you will see a screen like this one:

 ![Windows Git Bash](assets/lesson-0/gitbash.PNG)